mlinke-ai/kev_in/README.md

 ### Executing

-To run the server bo back to the root folder an run:
+To run the server go back to the root folder an run:
 ```
 python run.py --host --testing --clean
 ```